Get News & Updates Directly To Your Inbox

-A stroke can strike anyone—no matter your age, ethnicity, or sex.
-There is no typical stroke victim.
-In the U.S., stroke is now more common in women than men.
-More than half of the 795,000 strokes that occur each year happen to women and 60 percent of stroke deaths occur in women.
+A stroke happens when blood can’t flow to the brain.
+A blood clot or bleeding in the brain is most often the cause.
+In the United States, stroke is now more common in women than men.
+More than half of the 795,000 strokes that occur each year happen to women.
+Nearly 60 percent of stroke deaths occur in women.

 If you suspect you or a loved one is having a stroke, call 911 right away.
 Time is essential for receiving lifesaving treatment.
-Learn more about how a stroke can damage your brain.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association